Impact of EU membership on Ireland

 - Irish jobseekers and students can upload a CV to Europass, which makes skills and qualifications easily understood in Europe for enrolling in education or training programmes or getting work in another Member State.
 The EURES website also makes it easier to find a job in another European country.

 - European legislation on equality in the workplace has ensured that Irish men and women are entitled to equal pay for doing the same job.
-They also have legal protection when it comes to equal and fair treatment at work and women are entitled to maternity leave.
+They also have legal protection when it comes to equal, fair treatment at work and both parents are entitled to maternity and paternity leave.
 More women can now access the labour market thanks to EU legislation that led to the abolition of an out-dated marriage bar for women in public service jobs in 1973.

 - EU funding has helped improve education standards in Ireland and created great opportunities for studying abroad through Erasmus +, the EU’s study and work abroad programme.

-- The EU’s financial instrument for investing in people, the European Social Fund (ESF), is contributing €610 million from the EU budget into Ireland’s €1.15 billion Programme for Employability, Inclusion and Learning (PEIL) that runs until 2020.
+- The EU’s financial instrument for investing in people, the European Social Fund (ESF), is contributing around €610 million from the EU budget into Ireland’s €1.15 billion Programme for Employability, Inclusion and Learning (PEIL) that runs until the end of 2020.

 - Irish citizens choosing to work or study abroad can have their Irish qualifications recognised throughout the European Union under the European Qualifications Framework.

-- Around 50,000 students from Ireland have participated in Erasmus + since 1987.
-A survey carried out by the Higher Education Authority in 2016 found that Erasmus+ students coming to study or work in Ireland are responsible for encouraging almost 25,000 visitors here, adding €14 million to the Irish economy.
+- Erasmus+ students coming to study or work in Ireland are responsible for encouraging more than 25,000 visitors to the country, adding over €14 million to the Irish economy.

 - Irish farmers benefit from direct payments paid out under the CAP.
 The funding is aimed at supporting and protecting farmers' incomes.